pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Telemetry enabled protocol:
  - by defaut using FrSky Hub protocol (for example er9x): RX(A1), battery voltage FS-CVT01(A2) and RX&TX RSSI
  - if using erskyTX and OpenTX: full telemetry information available
+ - if telemetry is incomplete (missing RX RSSI for example), it means that you have to upgrade your RX firmware to version 1.6 or later.
+You can do it from an original Flysky TX or using a STLink like explained in [this tutorial](https://www.rcgroups.com/forums/showthread.php?2677694-How-to-upgrade-Flysky-Turnigy-iA6B-RX-to-firmware-1-6-with-a-ST-Link).

 Option is used to change the servo refresh rate.
 A value of 0 gives 50Hz (min), 70 gives 400Hz (max).
 Specific refresh rate value can be calculated like this option=(refresh_rate-50)/5.

 **RX_Num is used to give a number a given RX.
 You must use a different RX_Num per RX.
 A maximum of 64 AFHDS2A RXs are supported.**

-OpenTX suggested RSSI alarm threshold settings (Telemetry tab): Low=15, Critical=12.

-If telemetry is incomplete (missing RX RSSI for example), it means that you have to upgrade your RX firmware to version 1.6 or later.
-You can do it from an original Flysky TX or using a STLink like explained in [this tutorial](https://www.rcgroups.com/forums/showthread.php?2677694-How-to-upgrade-Flysky-Turnigy-iA6B-RX-to-firmware-1-6-with-a-ST-Link).

 AFHDS2A_LQI_CH is a feature which is disabled by defaut in the _config.h file.
 When enabled, it makes LQI (Link Quality Indicator) available on one of the RX ouput channel (5-14).